> The Copper Family > Songs > The Farmer in Cheshire / The Farmer From Chester

 Mary Ann Haynes sang The Farmer of Cheshire in a recording made by Mike Yates in 1972-75 on the 2003 Musical Traditions anthology of gypsy songs and music from South-East England, Here’s Luck to a Man.

 George Deacon sang The Devonshire Farmer’s Daughter in 1973 on his and Marion Deacon’s Transatlantic album Sweet William’s Ghost.
-The album’s liner notes commented:
+This track was also included in 2006 on Castle’s anthology of British and Irish Folk, Anthems in Eden.
+He noted on the first album:

 One of a family of songs including The Highwaymen Outwitted and The Crafty Maid’s Policy.
 This version was collected in Hambridge by Lucy Broadwood.
 The expressions ‘shaking and bavering’ and ‘home in her white’ are nice reminders of the colour that contemporary standard English has lost.

-Nelson Penfold sang The Farmer in Leicester in a recording made in 1974 by Sam Richards, Tish Stubbs and Paul Wilson.
+Nelson Penfold sang The Farmer in Leicester in a recording made by Sam Richards, Tish Stubbs and Paul Wilson in 1974.
 It was published in 1979 on the Topic album Devon Tradition.

 Betsy Renals sang The Farmer from Leicester in a recording made in 1978 by Pete Coe.
-It was published in 2003 on the Backshift/Veteran CD Catch Me If You Can: Songs From Cornish Travellers.
-Mike Yates commented in the album notes:
+It was released in 1990 on the Veteran Tapes cassette and in 2003 on the Backshift/Veteran CD of songs from the Cornish Travellers family, the Orchards, Catch Me If You Can.
+Mike Yates noted:

 The Farmer of Leicester (some singers call it The Farmer of Chester) and another song The Boy and the Highwayman are related to the ballad of The Crafty Farmer (Child 283), in which a farmer outwits a would-be robber.
 All three songs date to the 18th century and basically use a common 17th century tune, The Rant, which was better known as Give Ear to a Frolicksome Ditty in ballad operas.
 According to the folklorist Sam Richards, Betsy’s song was used by Gypsy singers to establish boundaries when they came into contact with non-Gypsies; the Travellers feeling that, like the heroine of the song, they too were equal to any potential threat that might develop.

-Charlie Stringer of Wickham Skeith, Suffolk, sang The Farmer from Cheshire in a recording made by John Howson.
-It was published in 1987-89 on the Veteran cassette Songs Sung in Suffolk 3 and in 2000 on the Veteran CD Songs Sung in Suffolk.
-John Howson commented in the liner notes:
+Charlie Stringer of Wickham Skeith, Suffolk, sang The Farmer From Cheshire to John Howson in between 1985 and 1987.
+This recording was included in 1988 on the Veteran Tapes cassette of old songs and ballads, Songs Sung in Suffolk Vol. 3, and in 2000 on the Veteran CD Songs Sung in Suffolk.
+John Howson noted:

 A popular song amongst travellers, which often goes under the name The Highwayman Outwitted or The Crafty Farmer.
 When Cecil Sharp collected it he called it The Devonshire Farmer’s Daughter, while under the name The Farmer from Leicester, Sam Richards and Tish Stubbs recorded it from Nelson Penfold in Devon, and the version Pete Coe recorded from Cornish traveller Betsy Renals can be heard on Catch Me If You Can.
 Its earliest appearances in print seem to have been in the first half of the nineteenth century.